 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 500–600 words, include at least 2 scholarly sources as well as the Bible, and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 500–600 words, include assigned readings, at least 2 scholarly sources and the Bible, and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250–350 words and include at least 1 scholarly source.

-The student will write a 7–10-page research-based paper in current Turabian format that focuses on a topic studied in this course.
-The paper must include at least 15 sources published withing the last 10 years, in addition to the course textbooks and the Bible.
+The student will write a 7–10-page research-based paper in current APA format that focuses on a topic studied in this course.
+The paper must include at least 15 sources published within the last 10 years, in addition to the course textbooks and the Bible.